Asad-Khan-Achakzai/transport-service/readme.md

-### this is my final year project application which deals with transports.
+### this is my final year project, application is developed using ionic 5 with Node.js in backend and MongoDB Atlas for storage, It deals with transports.

 ### main page